-2. Public health policy and health problems.
-Work with text and discussion

-Students are going to read every week the text provided by the teacher.
+- 2. Theory & Practice of health brokering for anthropologists.
+Work with text and discussion Students are going to read every week the text provided by the teacher.
 During the class the text will be discussed.
-The texts are going to explain basic processes in the scope of public health, health policy and will stress the main problems in various health environments.
-These will include:
+The texts are going to explain basic processes in brokering in health environment and will stress the main problems in various health environments. - 3.
+Broker in health environment in action for anthropologists